abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - these things having been heard were able to move the mind of Caesar, yet if they had previously moved your (mind), Maxmimus,

-Once heard, these things would have the power to move the mind of Caesar if only, Maximus, they had moved your mind before.

 ```
 vox, precor, Augustas pro me tua molliat aures, 115